 If you have already disabled and re-enabled Forensic search, you can reduce duplicate search results by only searching for events that occurred after the date and time Forensic search was last enabled.

 Watch the short video below for a demonstration of how to enable Forensic File Search for an organization.

-Step 2 (Optional): Configure cloud service data sources
+Step 2 (Optional): Configure data sources

 Watch the short video below to learn how to enable Forensic File Search for Google Drive.